hainworldhq/hain-whitepaper/05-working-principles.md

 The first principle of HAIN is that modern intelligent systems should be understood as hybrid by default.

 This does not mean that every system must distribute intelligence across every possible environment.
-It means that a framework designed for current AI-native systems should not assume a single execution model as the norm.
+It means that a framework designed for current AI-native systems should not assume a single [execution environment](https://github.com/hainworldhq/hain-glossary/blob/main/terms/execution-environment.md) as the norm.

 A cloud-only view is no longer sufficient as a default explanation.
 Systems increasingly depend on distributed coordination, localized execution, environment-specific constraints, and layered workflows that operate across more than one context.